begbaj/elle3/README.md

 to contribute in defining the specification you're very welcome.
 Contact me via [email](mailto:beganbajrami@gmail.com) Also, pull request are "blindly" accepted only for **typo fixing**, while changes to the document are accepted only if previously discussed directly with me.
+Issues on github are also another good way for discussion, feel free to create one if emailing seems to formal or less efficent.

 ## Introduction:
 You may be wondering "why we need a guideline", and that's what this introduction is for.